study-partner/study-partner.github.io/index.md

 ## Use case ideas

-Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.

 New user goes to landing page, logs in, gets home page, sets up profile.

-(How do they learn how system works?)
-Admin goes to landing page, logs in, gets home page, edits site.
+User goes to landing page, logs in, schedules study sesh.

-User goes to landing page, logs in, requests study sesh.
+Admin goes to landing page, logs in, gets home page, views messages from users.

 User is notified of study sesh, responds.

-(Can they respond via text message?)
-User checks their status with respect to game mechanics.
+User checks the leaderboard.

 ## Beyond the basics

 After implementing the basic functionality, here are ideas for more advanced features:

 Text message interface.
 See notifications, and reply to confirm attendance all through text message.
-Slack integration to facilitate notification and organization of meetings.
-A Slack Bot to suggest and help implement Study Buddy meetings.

 A rating system for meetings and sensei participation.